 **(ATTENTION!
 All ages are based on how old Junior and Dana will be in 2020)

-During the Sea Lion Presentation, you will sit back and watch our beautiful sea lions go about their daily routine.
-They will show off their skills and even pose for photos.
+During the Sea Lion Educational, you will sit back and watch our beautiful sea lions go about their daily routine.
+You will be able to learn more about their natural behaviours and at the end, you may even have a photo taken with them.

 Sea Lion Interaction